rstacruz/tape-plus/README.md

 > Nested tape tests with before/after, async, and promise support

 tape-plus is a wrapper for [tape][] for a batteries-included experience for writing elegant tape tests.
-It provides a user-friendly API modelled after Mocha.
+It provides a user-friendly API modeled after Mocha.

 [tape]: https://npmjs.com/package/tape